EU - Global health

 - The EU and Global Citizen co-hosted event in June 2020, the EUI committed a further €4.9 billion (US$5.5) for the global COVID-19 response.

 - The EU has contributed a total of €400 million (US$448 million) in grants and €600 million (US$672 million) in loans to the COVAX Facility, to finance access to COVID-19 vaccines for low-income and upper- and lower-middle-income countries.

 - Contributions to EU4Health: EU4Health the new largely domestic health program in the current MFF, has been allocated €5.1 billion (US$5.7 billion).
 Within this budget, a maximum of 12.5% of funding will go toward global health initiatives.

-DG DEVCO’s Directorate on Human Development and Migration leads policy development on health
+DG DEVCO’s Directorate on People and Peace leads policy development on health